zaphosting/docs/docs/dedicated-windows-foundry.md

 You will now be able to direct connect to your server via your IP by heading to **Multiplayer->IP Direct Connect** and inputting your server's IP address and 3724 port, which is the default and the one you have port forwarded.

-If you wish your server to be available in the server list, please check out our [Foundry Server Configuration guide](foundry-configuration.md) and add the appropriate `server_name` and `server_is_public` parameters into your configuration file.
+If you wish your server to be available in the server list, please check out our [Server Configuration](foundry-configuration.md) guide and add the appropriate `server_name` and `server_is_public` parameters into your configuration file.
 Save the file once done and run the server executable again.

 You have successfully installed Foundry on your Windows Dedicated Server.